chalalost/ClaimTest/README.md

 2. **ClientBlazor**: A front-end application built with Blazor WebAssembly.
 3. **Client**: A front-end application built with React Typescript.

+Select multi startup project to run all of them.

+Database this project using is an in-memory database.
 The client communicates with the server via HTTP requests.

-Select multi startup project to run all of them.
+There are three total endpoints:

+- `Claim/submit`: claim Submission API;
+- `Claim/process`: claim Processing API;
+- `Claim/status`: retrieve Claims API;

 ---